Transfer Student Orientation

 - If you are planning on changing your major from the one you indicated on your application to FSU, please make sure to contact Admissions as soon as possible to officially change your major.
 Until we get notice from the Office of Admissions that your major has changed, we will plan for you according to the major you indicated on your application.
 Please contact Admissions at firstname.lastname@example.org.

-- Entering students should have completed placement testing prior to orientation.
-You will receive detailed information regarding placement testing in a letter that will be sent in the mail.
-If you have not completed placement testing, and do not have a scheduled time to do so, please contact the Placement Testing Coordinator at (508) 626-4905 or sign up online.
-You will still be able to attend orientation and register for courses without having taken the Placement Tests, but you may need to update your schedule once you take the tests.
+- Entering students should have completed placement testing prior to Orientation, if possible.
+If you are required to take any Placement Tests you will be contacted by the Advising Center.
+If you have not completed placement testing, and do not have a scheduled time to do so, please contact the Placement Testing Coordinator at (508) 626-4907 or sign up online.
+You will still be able to attend orientation and register for courses if you have not yet completed the tests, but you may need to update your schedule once you take the tests.
 Therefore, we encourage all students to test prior to their orientation session.

 - Download our mobile app, FSUgo, to access a virtual campus map and other useful information about FSU.
 On the day of orientation, you will be able to access the day’s schedule using this app!

 - If you are an incoming Veteran student, there are a few documents you will want to bring with you to transfer orientation.
 Make sure you bring your DD214 form and your Certificate of Eligibility (for the GI Bill) to orientation.
-If you have specific questions about documentation, please contact Jacquelyn Wolf, Coordinator of Veterans Services at firstname.lastname@example.org.
+If you have specific questions about documentation, please contact Leanna Lynch, Coordinator of Veterans Services at email@example.com.

 FSU is located just a quick two-mile Uber ride from the Framingham Commuter Rail Station on the MBTA’s Framingham/Worcester Line.
 You can find a complete schedule for the train at www.mbta.com.
 The MetroWest Regional Transit Authority also offers service from the train with their Route #7 and throughout the region with routes extending to Marlborough and Northborough, Milford, MassBay Community College, and the Woodland MBTA Station (Green Line - D) in Newton, as well as all along Rt.
 9. Further details can be found at www.mwrta.com.